 7. Re-use paper bags from stores like Primark as a storage solution. this is what I do all the time.
 I have re-used brown paper back to keep all my photography paper backhands but also and gift wraps etc. Also for the smaller bags, I cut the top and keep it in my drawer as separators for socks, underwear and swimsuits.

 8. Declutter your home and sell items on eBay, gumtree etc. including tips to boost sales.
 This may sound rather obvious, but believe me, not many people think of it and many of us out that on a side and eventually just throw away stuff.
 How wrong.
 Try to make it happen.
 I have earned £500 in a month just by selling my old clothes and shoes.
 Literally.
 It was out of fashion, and no longer suit me but in a fairly good condition.
 Make sure you post good quality pictures and remember either post on Sunday for 7 days around 6-7pm or Thursday for 10days( which will set in on Sunday).
 You will see the amazing satisfaction.
 Go to £1 shops and buy a bundle of packages.
 You get like 10 wraps and big bubble envelopes for £1 so it’s a great price.
 Also, decluttered home makes you feel more organised and more relaxed as you no longer trip over stuff but also you will see how amazing it will make you feel!
+And if you want to just quickly trade your old iPhone or tablet for cash, you could even use a company like Plunc who’ll do it for a reasonable price.

 9. DIY what you can.
 Last of my home hacks is to DIY items.
 Most of the time, we would go and buy stuff, but instead, there are few simple ways of refreshing your home without spending money.
 I have recently in a one go I got a new lamp, new table and new candle holders.